MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

 =========

 The Font Renderer is a module of the MicroUI runtime that reads and draws the strings with a font.
-It calls Abstraction Layer APIs to draw and transform the strings, the MicroUI `RenderableString`_ and single characters (rotation, scaling).
+It calls Abstraction Layer APIs to draw and transform the strings, the MicroUI `RenderableString`_ and single characters (with an optional transformation like a rotation or a scaling).
-In addition, the Graphics Engine provides some software algorithms to perform the rendering of the strings with the :ref:`internal font <section_font_internal_format>`.
+In addition, the Graphics Engine provides some software algorithms to perform the rendering of the strings with the :ref:`internal font format <section_font_internal_format>`.

 Functional Description
 ======================